Shermyshibu123/vaccine-management-system/README.md

 This is a C++ project for managing the vaccination of every hospital.
 In this, there are three type of users ie,
 ADMIN of all hospitals.
-User - Patients.
+User - People who taking the vaccine.
-Hospital-all hospitals.
+Hospital - All hospitals under Admin.